sakanario/Go-Eat/README.md

 ## Assumption

 Map is open world and consist with user, driver, and store that build on 20*20 2D cartesius diagram.
-User always pay with cash money when driver arrive at user location.

 ## App Design

 The main file is run.rb that requiere back_end/logic.rb for it class and back_end/module.rb for it module.
 All the logic about map, driver location, user location, and store location stored on class Map.
-It creates log.txt (replace log.txt if exist) for keeping history.
+The app creates log.txt (replace log.txt if exist) for keeping history.

 ## Note